LELEC210X/LELEC210X/classification/README.md

 will mean that process piping (`|` is a pipe) will not be possibly anymore.

 :warning: Please make sure to use the correct number of Mel vectors and the correct length.
 A default value is automatically set, but you change it to match the one you are using!
-See `poetry run classify --help`.
+See `rye run classify --help`.

 ## Extending your training dataset